air: artist in residence

-Our [AIR] program includes an invitation only national residency and seasonal local residencies
+Our [AIR] program includes a national residency BY invitation and local residencies By APPLICATION

 January 16th - April 14th